 - To grant to other contributors to the performances (e.g. the choreographer, composer, lighting designer or other performers) permission to copy the work, subject to the clearance of any third-party copyrights (e.g. where the composer, choreographer, author etc. of the work is not a Trinity Laban student)

 Students at Trinity Laban are required to enrol online before the start of each academic year.
-New students who have accepted an offer of a place on a programme of study will be sent login details by email and post in the first week of August.
+New students who have accepted an offer of a place on a programme of study will be sent login details by email in the first week of August.
 Through the online enrolment process, students must agree to the Institution’s regulations, and to the sharing of information with statutory bodies including the Higher Education Statistics Agency (HESA), Office for Students (OfS) and the local authority’s Electoral Registration Officer.
 Students are also required to agree to a financial declaration, which outlines the dates by which the Institution should be notified of withdrawal from the programme in order to qualify for a reduction in fee liability.
 This information is also available on the Trinity Laban website.

 The registration process is completed in person at the start of the first year.
 For most programmes, dedicated registration sessions for each programme are held in the second week of September.
 At registration, each student is required to provide evidence of their identity, entry qualifications and fee payment.
 Students whose fees are to be paid by a sponsor, or by the Student Loans Company must provide evidence in the form of a confirmation letter.
 Students studying on a Student visa are required to provide their passport including the biometric residence permit (BRP).